 Participant Annual Savings

 Table 7 reports the average annual reported gross energy savings of the end-user survey respondents, the adjusted gross energy savings after applying a realization rate, and the corresponding energy bill savings resulting from the adjusted gross energy savings.
 The study applied realization rates obtained from the C1639: Impact Evaluation of the Connecticut Small Business Energy Advantage (SBEA) Program report to adjust the gross energy savings.
-After adjustments, lighting had the largest savings (3,754 kWh or $841.32 in bill savings) followed by non-lighting measures ($1,092 kWh or $244.84), and lighting controls (441 kWh or $92.02).8
+After adjustments, lighting measures had the largest savings (11,431 kWh or $2,294 in bill savings) followed by non-lighting measures (4,805 kWh or $1,106 in bill savings).

-Survey respondents were presented with information about their estimated savings at the start of the survey.
-The survey asked respondents to confirm the estimate of their energy bill savings associated with the measure installations or indicate whether their bill savings were higher or lower.
-Most respondents were able to either confirm their bill savings (49%) or provide a revised savings value (15%).
-This suggests that what the bill savings values respondents were thinking when answering the NEI LMS questions were close in value to the bill savings calculated from program-reported savings.
+Table 8 calculates the share of total respondent adjusted gross savings for lighting and lighting controls.
+Lighting consisted of 96% of overall savings compared to 4% for lighting controls.
+The study used these percentages to break out NEI values for lighting-only and lighting controls-only installations in the program.

 Table 7: Average Annual Participant Savings